smogon/pokemon-showdown/mods/gennext/README.md

 New mechanic: Intrinsics:

-- Pokémon that previously get Levitate are now immune to Ground intrinsically.
-  Instead, they get new abilities in addition to their Ground immunity:
+- Pokémon that previously get Levitate are now immune to Ground intrinsically, although Mold Breaker still bypasses this immunity.
+Instead, many of them get new abilities in addition to their Ground immunity:

   - Azelf: Steadfast